BDC Hamburger Icon

 You can use a laptop as a second monitor or add a second monitor to your laptop using various adapters.

 Older MacBook Air and MacBook Pro laptops released between 2016 and 2020 have a limited range of ports.
-Some have only two USB-C/Thunderbolt ports, while others have up to four.
-Specs for more recent Apple products suggest that newer models have a wider selection of ports, but check before you buy a device.
+Some have only two USB-C/Thunderbolt ports while others have up to four.
+More recent Apple products like the MacBook Pro (with M2, M3 and M4 Max chips) allow you to connect up to four external displays, three with up to 6K resolution and one external display with up to 4K resolution.

 With Windows PCs and laptops, you’ll likely need a cable to connect to an HDMI or a Mini DisplayPort; cables are widely available and inexpensive.